AmazedWonder/alx-frontend-for-fun/README.md

-This project focuses on using Html, Css and Javascript basics
+This project focuses on using:
+Html,
+Css and
+Javascript basics